PDLPorters/SciPDL/README.md

 If you do then click ‘Edit’ button in the dialog to open it in Script Editor and then just hit ‘Save’ in the menu.
 Then when you re-launch the app you should get a dialog to allow the app to do it’s thing.

-(Note these are implemented via Applescripts)
+(Note these are implemented via Applescripts, if you can't get them to work it is no big deal.
+Just run `pdl` from the command line.)

 # Folder locations